 If you’re travelling out of Singapore, getting a pre-departure COVID-19 swab test (PDT) prior to your flight may be a key requirement for a welcoming arrival at your destination.
 Read on to learn more about the PDT and other important information related to your departure from Singapore.

-Can I travel out of Singapore during the COVID-19 pandemic?
+Can I Travel Out of Singapore During the COVID-19 Pandemic?

+Beyond countries that are designated Vaccinated Travel Lanes, you can also travel to other countries for different reasons.
 According to the Travel Advisory issued by the Ministry of Health (MOH) on 18 May 2021, a resident of Singapore can travel out of Singapore:

 - If they are pursuing academic studies or professional qualifications overseas and must be physically present in the foreign educational institution.
 Students under 18 can be accompanied by an adult, while mature students can be accompanied by their dependents.